FAQs (And Some Others)

 You’re a spiritual director.
 What’s that?

-A better way to describe a spiritual director is one who accompanies others on their spiritual journeys.
+A better way to describe a spiritual director (SD) is one who accompanies others on their spiritual journeys.
 We come together regularly – once a month, or every six or eight weeks, or another space of time – and as you share from your life, I help you notice where God is at work.
 The term spiritual director has overtones of being rather directive.
-Today the goal is for the directee to make the decisions about moving forward with God.
-A wonderful article about spiritual direction is this one.
+A better name for it now is spiritual accompaniment, which captures the role of one who seeks to notice God’s working in the life of another.

 The labyrinth at Sheldon Retreat Centre in Exeter.